 Ensure that joints on the pedestrian LCDs are free of sharp edges and have a maximum offset of 1/2 inch in any plane.

+102-9.4.3 Directional Indicator Barricade: The directional indicator barricade may be used in tapers and transitions where specific directional guidance to drivers is necessary.
+If used, place direction indicator barricades in series to direct the driver through the transition and into the intended travel lane.

+102-9.4.4 Temporary Tubular Markers: Fixed temporary tubular markers may be used for nighttime and daytime work.
+Non-fixed temporary tubular markers may only be used for daytime work.

-102-9.5 Temporary Barrier: Furnish, install, maintain, remove and relocate temporary barrier in accordance with the Plans and Standard Plans.
+102-9.5 Temporary Barrier: Use temporary barrier in accordance with the TTCP and Standard Plans.
 Obtain and use precast temporary concrete barrier from a manufacturing plant that is on the Department’s Production Facility Listing.
 Temporary concrete barrier must meet the material and construction requirements of Section 521 unless noted otherwise in the Standard Plans.
 Proprietary temporary concrete, steel, or water filled barrier used must be listed on the APL.

-The maximum allowable height increase between consecutive temporary barrier units in the direction of traffic is 1 inch.
+The maximum allowable height increase between consecutive temporary barrier units in the direction of traffic is one inch.

 Temporary barrier must comply with Standard Plans, Index 102-100 or 102-120.
-Install temporary barriers as either anchored or freestanding as shown in the Plans or the Standard Plans.
+Install temporary barriers as either anchored or freestanding as shown in the TTCP or the Standard Plans.
 An anchored unit is defined as having at least one stake or bolt into the underlying pavement or bridge deck.
 All other units, including those with keeper pins, are considered freestanding.

 Remove temporary asphalt pads and repair all attachment scars to permanent structures and pavements after barrier removal.
 Make necessary repairs due to defective material, work, or Contractor operations at no cost to the Department.
 Restore barrier damaged by the traveling public within 24 hours after notification as authorized by the Engineer.

-Trailer mounted barriers listed on the APL may be used at the option of the Contractor.
+Trailer mounted barriers listed on the APL may be used in lieu of temporary barriers or positive protection at the option of the Contractor.
 Trailer mounted barriers listed on the APL must have an FHWA eligibility letter and be successfully crash tested in accordance with MASH TL-3 criteria.
 All trailer mounted barriers must be equipped with an APL listed truck mounted attenuator, an APL listed vehicle mounted arrow board and vehicle warning lights in accordance with this Section.

-102-9.5.2.1 Temporary Barrier Meeting the Requirements of Standard Plans, Index 102-120 and 102-110: Ensure the marking requirements of the respective Index are met.
+102-9.5.1 Temporary Barrier Meeting the Requirements of Standard Plans, Index 102-120 and 102-110: Ensure the marking requirements of the respective Index are met.